bbmokhtari/django-translations/docs/guide/querysets.rst

 To translate the queryset in a language use the :meth:`~translations.querysets.TranslatableQuerySet.translate` method.
 It translates the :ref:`translatable fields \
-<specify-fields>` of the queryset in a language in the evaluation.
+<models.Translatable.TranslatableMeta.fields>` of the queryset in a language in the evaluation.
 It accepts a language code which determines the language to translate the queryset in.